exist2021/tft/content/page/Are Note-taking tools innovative enough?.md

 date: 2022-07-16
 lastMod: 2022-07-16
 ---
-A thread 🧵(or a rant) - Are Note-taking tools innovative enough?
+A [thread]({{< ref "thread" >}}) 🧵(or a rant) - Are Note-taking tools innovative enough?
 Right now the note-taking developers are not innovating but just trying to capture a pie of the market.

-A lot is being said about note-taking tools, they are also referred to as tools for thoughts.
+A lot is being said about note-taking tools, they are also referred to as [tools for thoughts]({{< ref "tools for thoughts" >}}) .
 But do they serve the purpose of making you a better thinker?
 I am not so sure.

 Note-taking tools are cluttered with connections.
 They might help discover connections.
 But do they don't teach you how to think?